 Jobs are a cornerstone to society, contributing to wellbeing and the distribution of wealth.
 They can lift people out of poverty and give a sense of purpose and fulfilment.
-Unemployment, on the contrary, is associated with increased levels of mental health challenges and poverty, in turn leading to increased illness.
+Unemployment, on the contrary, is linked with poverty and increased levels of mental health challenges and illness.

 Recent estimates have highlighted the potential of the circular economy to generate net employment increases of about 700.000 jobs in Europe alone by 2030.
 This systemic shift will also change the type of work that will be done, how it is carried out and by whom.

-Jobs in the circular economy are defined according to Circle Economy’s DISRUPT framework.
+Jobs in the circular economy are defined according to Circle Economy’s 7 key elements of the circular economy framework.
 This framework summarises the strategies that businesses and organisations can apply to make their production and operations more circular.
 The circular economy creates a wide variety of jobs in all its seven key elements.

 Adopt a systemic perspective during the design process, to employ the right materials for appropriate lifetime and extended future use.